IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

         # Don't scale down back off if queue delay is large
         backoff_t *= max(0.25, scl_t)

-        # Counteract the limitation in CWND increase when the queue delay varies
+        # Counterbalance the limitation in CWND increase when the queue
-        # This helps to avoid starvation in the presence of
+        # delay varies.
+This helps to avoid starvation in the presence of
         # competing TCP Prague flows
         # Don't scale down back off if queue delay is large
         backoff_t *= Math.max(0.1, (0.1 - queue_delay_dev_norm) / 0.1)